 Staying in these tiny homes was a great experience and I found myself surprised at what I liked and didn’t like.

-The tricky part was lining up the available options with the dates and finding places that allowed one night stays.
+The tricky part is lining up the available options with your travel dates and navigating rentals with minimum stays.

 I wanted a rental that was entirely mine.
 It also had to have an indoor bathroom and shower with hot water.
 Composting toilets were fine.